-HCV ATTRIBUTE Species at Risk - Habitat

-OPERATIONA L MONITORING PROGRAM

-MANAGEMENT Chimney Swift Habita at

-OBJECTIVE

-INDICATOR Reserve stand structure in Chimney swift habitat

-MONITORING/REPORTING FREQUENCY MONITORING STRATEGY

-Annual Monitor COSEWIC and NSDLF's websites for

-recovery strategies, actions plans, and/or

-special management practices developed for

-this species.

-DATA SOURCES COST AND DIFFICULTY

-ACCDC Low - PHP does not yet implement SMP's
+HCV ATTRIBUTE Species at Risk - Habitat OPERATIONA L MONITORING PROGRAM MANAGEMENT OBJECTIVE Chimney Swift Habitat INDICATOR Reserve stand structure in Chimney swift habitat MONITORING/REPORTING FREQUENCY MONITORING STRATEGY Annual Monitor COSEWIC and NSDNRR's websites for recovery strategies, actions plans, and/or special management practices developed for this species.
+DATA SOURCES ACCDC COST AND DIFFICULTY Low - PHP does not yet implement SMP's

 The Chimney swift can be impacted by forest management activities since this species of bird may nest in wooded areas with large diameter trees.
 Current management practices such as group and single selection implemented by PHP in shade-tolerant hardwood stands provides large-diameter trees as part of the forest cover for roosting and nest sites.
-Additionally, the old-growth forest protocol implemented by NSDLF is increasing the amount of protected oldgrowth mature and climax hardwood forests, which is beneficial for the Chimney Swift as well as many other bird species.
+Additionally, the old-growth forest protocol implemented by NSDNRR is increasing the amount of protected old-growth mature and climax hardwood forests, which is beneficial for the Chimney Swift as well as many other bird species.
 Currently, there are no special management practices identified for forest managers regarding Chimney swift habitat.
 Additionally, feeding and nesting habitat relies heavily on urban and suburban areas where there is an abundance of chimneys for nesting, so PHP believes it currently has a low impact on Chimney swift populations.

-Currently, there is no recovery strategy, action plan and/or special management practices issued by either COSEWIC or NSDLF.
+Currently, there is no recovery strategy, action plan and/or special management practices issued by either COSEWIC or NSDNRR.

-On PHP's Crown license area, there are 16 locations in ACCDC's sensitive species dataset from July 2020 (no change from 2019).
+On PHP's Crown license area, there are 16 locations in ACCDC's sensitive species dataset from May 2022.
 These locations range in observation dates from 1986 to 2011 (see below map).
-Deferral of management activities during the breeding season of May to August may occur depending on data quality, year of original sighting, and input from regional NSDLF biologists.
+Deferral of management activities during the breeding season of May to August may occur depending on data quality, year of original sighting, and input from regional NSDNRR biologists.

-- NSDLF is currently renewing the provincial species at risk recovery programs by developing new recovery teams for listed species.
+- NSDNRR is currently renewing the provincial species at risk recovery programs by developing new recovery teams for listed species.
 As of April 2019, a new recovery team was established for all listed birds in the province, including Chimney swift.
 These teams will "set the goals and objectives to address data gaps or threats, monitor the success of recovery and provide recovery-related advice to government to resolve management questions" (www.novascotia.ca/news).